 Kinds of Node Diversity¶

-Steps should be taken to make it difficult for any one actor or event to control or damage “enough” of the nodes. (“Enough” is usually a quorum.)
+Steps should be taken to make it difficult for any one actor or event to control or damage “enough” of the nodes.
+(Because BigchainDB Server uses Tendermint, "enough" is ⅓.)
 There are many kinds of diversity to consider, listed below.
 It may be quite difficult to have high diversity of all kinds.

 - Jurisdictional diversity.
 The nodes should be controlled by entities within multiple legal jurisdictions, so that it becomes difficult to use legal means to compel enough of them to do something.